xiaojielei/tp/docs/DeveloperGuide.md

 2. **Support Loose Coupling**: The Observer pattern allows components to react to financial changes without creating tight dependencies.

-3. **Enable Extensibility**: New financial observers can be added without modifying the `Summary` class, following the Open-Closed Principle.
+3. **Enable Extensibility**: New financial observers can be added without modifying the `Summary` class.

 4. **Facilitate Testing**: The clear separation of responsibilities makes it easier to test individual components in isolation.